markpw/React_project/README.md

+What is this?
+Chat app but, only has one participant: you.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>